 We, as fraternity women, stand for service through the development of character inspired by the close contact and deep friendships of individual fraternity and Panhellenic life.
 The opportunity for wide and wise human service, through mutual respect and helpfulness, is the tenet by which we strive to live.

 There are two ways to join a Panhellenic organization:

 Fall Formal Recruitment

 The process of sorority recruitment involves approximately one weekend of opportunities to explore sorority life by getting to know all five chapters and then making a mutual selection to join the chapter where you feel like you belong.
-In the weeks leading up to recruitment, potential members who have registered are placed with a recruitment counselor.
+In the weeks leading up to recruitment, potential registered members are placed with a recruitment counselor.
 Recruitment counselors answer questions and bring potential members to pre-recruitment events to show some of what sorority life is all about.
-Register for fall recruitment.

 Spring Continuous Open Bidding (COB)

 Continuous Open Bidding (COB) is an informal recruitment process used by Panhellenic sororities to add new members outside the primary recruitment period.
 COB offers an alternative path to joining a sorority, emphasizing a more relaxed and individualized approach compared to the formal recruitment process.

 This process allows sororities to reach their maximum allowable number of members, often referred to as "total."
 It's important to note that the amount of COB slots varies by chapter, and unlike primary recruitment, where the CPH handles much of the recruitment experience, during COB, the recruitment experience varies from one organization to another, providing a personalized and often exciting experience for those involved.